TeMU-BSC/codiesp-evaluation-script/README.md

 This directory contains the gold standard files for each of the sub-tasks, in separated directories.
 Each sub-directory may contain different sub-directories for each data set: sample, train, development, test, etc. Sample gold standard files and toy data are in this GitHub repository.
 For more gold standard files, please, visit the [CodiEsp Track webpabe](http://temu.bsc.es/codiesp/index.php/2019/09/19/datasets/).
-Gold standard files must be in the appropriate format (such as the files distributed in the [CodiEsp Track webpage](http://temu.bsc.es/codiesp/index.php/2019/09/19/datasets/).
+Gold standard files must be in the appropriate format (such as the files distributed in the [CodiEsp Track webpage](http://temu.bsc.es/codiesp/index.php/2019/09/19/datasets/)).

 ##### system/
 This directory contains the submission files for each of the sub-tasks, in separated directories.
 Each sub-directory may contain different sub-directories for each data set: sample, train, development, test, etc. A toy data directory is provided.
-Files in the latter directories must be in the appropriate format (explained in the Introduction section).
+Files in the latter directories must be in the appropriate format (explained in the [Introduction section](#introduction)).

 ## Usage